Fertility & Gynaecology

 A full bladder is necessary for a trans-abdominal scan, so approximately an hour before your scan please drink at least 400mls of water.
 A transvaginal scan requires an empty bladder for your comfort, as it gives much clearer images.

 Reasons for self-referral; Specific or generalised pain and tenderness, Swelling and bloating, Irregular periods Painful periods (Dysmenorrhoea), Bleeding after intercourse (Post-coital), Heavy menstrual bleeding (Menorrhagia), Intra-uterine contraceptive device (Coil) location, Post-menopausal bleeding, Endometrial thickness for fertility purposes, Follicle tracking for fertility purposes.
-We can even offer a baseline fertility scan which is ideally performed between day 9-12 of your cycle to assess the lining of your womb and any dominant follicles – this can give you an idea of expected ovulation.

 Common findings identified by scan; Polyps, Ovarian cysts, Fibroids, Polycystic ovaries , Pelvic inflammatory disease (PID).